CoderDojoTC/bipes/docs/pico/basics/blink.md

 ![timing](./../../img/pico/delay.jpg)

-## Blinking the Builtin LED
+## Blinking the Built in LED

 The pico has a single built in green LED wired to logical pin 25.
 We call this GPIO 25.
 GPIO means General Purpose Input and Output pin.
-Here is a sample program that you can use.
+Here is a sample set of blocks that you can use.
 Don't worry about understanding each block yet.
 We will cover the various parts in later sections.

 ![BIPES Blink](../../img/pico/blink.GIF)